Skip to contents

 df

-Growth rate estimates
+Growth rate estimates - a dataframe with columns:

 • time (ggoutbreak::time_period + group_unique) - A (usually complete) set of singular observations per unit time as a `time_period`